ai-forever/Kandinsky-4/README.md

 ## Description:

 Kandinsky 4.0 is a text-to-video generation model based on latent diffusion for 480p and HD resolutions.
 Here we present distiled version of this model Kandisnly 4 flash, that can generate 12 second videos in 480p resolution in 11 seconds on single gpu.
-The pipeline consist of 3D causal CogVideoX VAE, text embedder T5-V1.1-XXL and our trained MMDiT-like transformer model.
+The pipeline consist of 3D causal [CogVideoX](https://arxiv.org/pdf/2408.06072) VAE, text embedder [T5-V1.1-XXL](https://huggingface.co/google/t5-v1_1-xxl) and our trained MMDiT-like transformer model.

 <img src="assets/pipeline.png">

 ### Architecture

-For training Kandinsky Flash we used the following architecture of discriminator.
-It is the half of Kandinsky 3.0 U-Net encoder with additional head predictions.
+For training Kandinsky 4 Flash we used the following architecture of diffusion transformer.
+It ia based on MMDiT architecture propoosed in [Stable Diffusion 3](https://arxiv.org/pdf/2403.03206).

 <img src="assets/MMDiT1.png"> <img src="assets/MMDiT_block1.png">